 The human version of the episode's aesop: Don't worry, prepubescent girls, even though you'll be stuck with the body you get when you hit puberty, your family and friends will still love you no matter what size your boobs are when they grow in.

 Onceagain, we learn that causing mass destruction and endangering an entire town's way of life for selfish or frivolous reasons will lead to absolutely no repercussions provided it was an honest mistake and you learn your lesson.
+Even if it was actually intentional and you didn't learn your lesson.

 Your pet going to sleep for a few months is a perfectly legitimate reason to commit eco-terrorism.